 The City of College Park’s priority during a snow event is public safety.
-Our goal is to clear snow and ice as quickly and efficiently as possible, restoring safe travel for emergency crews, motorists, and pedestrians.
-Snow and ice removal is considered an emergency operation and takes precedence over other Public Works tasks.
+The goal is to clear snow and ice as quickly and efficiently as possible, restoring safe travel for emergency crews, motorists, and pedestrians.
+Snow and ice removal are considered an emergency operation and takes precedence over other Public Works tasks.

-- Snow removal equipment will be dispatched to predetermined routes when snow or ice is imminent.
-Salting operations may begin at the onset of precipitation, depending if streets have been pretreated or not.
+- Snow removal equipment is dispatched to predetermined routes when snow or ice is imminent.
+Salting operations usually begin at the onset of precipitation, depending on pavement temperature and the forecast.

 Department of Public Works crews plow and salt City streets and City parking lots to clear snow and ice.

 - Move parked cars off-street so snow plows can clear snow to the curb.

 - If off-street parking is unavailable during predicted snowstorms, park on the side of the road with even-numbered houses; if your address is odd-numbered and the area across from your house is undeveloped, park on the odd-numbered side of the street.

 - The City is not responsible for clearing snow from driveways or driveway aprons - this is the resident's responsibility.
 If you begin to remove snow before the trucks are finished, be mindful that your driveway may need to be cleared more than once.